cs5500-neu/todo_api/README.md

 There are two bugs in this codebase that should be fixed before you can successfully run this app.
 If you don't fix it, you will see a 500 Internal Server Error on the GUI.

-1. Authentication and Authorization are already implemented for you.
+1. Did you try logging in as your new user?
+Did you notice that it failed?
+Authentication and Authorization are already implemented for you.
 But something is missing.
 Perhaps it could be something with your 'environment'?
 You should look into Python's [`os`](https://docs.python.org/3/library/os.html#os.getenv) library.

 HINT1: You need to create your own secret key that no one else should know about.
 You can create a secret key on your own